ssm/ssm-munin/REFERENCE.md

 The munin master will install munin, and collect all exported munin node definitions as files into /etc/munin/munin-conf.d/.

-Parameters:

- 'unclaimed' makes the munin master collect nodes not tagged with a host name.

-  This is used for collecting **munin::master::node_definition** resources exported by nodes using the **munin::node** class.

 * **See also**
   * http://guide.munin-monitoring.org/en/latest/